 It took all of 30 seconds for Black Canyon of the Gunnison National Park to win me over.
 That happened as soon as I stepped out of the vehicle at the first overlook, felt the crisp morning mountain air, heard birds chirping and a woodpecker pecking, and saw a chipmunk scurrying between rock crevices.
 Then I looked down inside the canyon and became overwhelmed with the Black Canyon views.

 Just like that, my visit to Black Canyon of the Gunnison became one of my favorite national park experiences ever.
+Spending time on the Black Canyon hiking trails would soon make my visit even more special.

 Standing at that overlook fence just inside the park grounds (I hadn’t even reached the Visitor Center yet), I couldn’t resist the urge to take a short hike down inside the Colorado canyon.
 With the towering, jagged rocks shooting up from the canyon floor, it was such an awesome place for a hike.